Sebpessy/meditation-community/replit.md

 - ✅ Reduced avatar sizes in header from w-8 h-8 to w-6 h-6 for space efficiency
 - ✅ Added horizontal scrolling for online user avatars with visual indicators when more than 3 users
 - ✅ Implemented gradient fade indicators showing scrollability for avatar overflow
-- ✅ Moved online user avatars to second line in chat header for better organization
-- ✅ Added auto-scroll functionality to show newest users when they join
-- ✅ Enhanced auth page dark mode with high contrast colors (#1C1C1C background, #2A2A2A inputs)
-- ✅ Applied bright white text and improved readability for all auth form elements
-- ✅ Implemented automatic daily chat flush at midnight CST with scheduled task
-- ✅ Added initial delay calculation to schedule flush at exact midnight time
-- ✅ Created 24-hour interval system for consistent daily chat message cleanup

 ### July 15, 2025
 - ✅ Implemented admin page protection with authentication checks